SciDataContainer/SciDataContainer/README.md

 >>> dc = Container(uuid="306e2c2d-a9f6-4306-8851-1ee0fceeb852")
 ```

 In order to be able to use the server, you need an account.
 This enables you to get an API key.
-It is most convenient to store the server URL and the API key in the configuration file mentioned above (keywords `server` and `key`) or in the environment variables `DC_SERVER` and `DC_KEY`.
+It is most convenient to store the server name or IP address and the API key in the configuration file mentioned above (keywords `server` and `key`) or in the environment variables `DC_SERVER` and `DC_KEY`.
 Both values can also be specified as method parameters:
 ```
 >>> dc.upload(server="xxx.xxx.xx", key="...")
 >>> dc = Container(uuid="306e2c2d-a9f6-4306-8851-1ee0fceeb852", server="xxx.xxx.xx", key="...")